 4. SHALL include the address of a NW PoC Box along with the called PoC User's PoC Address and the cause for the redirection in the Request-URI according to rules and procedures of [RFC 4458];

-5. SHALL include a History-Info header as specified in [RFC 4244] giving the condition for forwarding the invitation to the NW PoC Box;
+5. SHALL include a History-Info header as specified in [RFC7044] giving the condition for forwarding the invitation to the NW PoC Box;